Douglas P.: Death in June

-In 1985 Douglas P. became the sole constant member of Death in June, with rotating guest musicians serving as collaborators and live band members.
+According to an interview with Compulsion, a music journal, in 1985 Douglas P. became the sole constant member of Death in June, with rotating guest musicians serving as collaborators and live band members.
 Pearce continues to work under the Death in June moniker.

 New European Recordings

 Pearce has released numerous recordings of musical work of his own and others under his New European Recordings label since 1981.

 Neofolk

 Pearce was highly influential in the creation of a musical movement often referred to as neofolk, often collaborating and playing live with various artists within the genre.
 He was a guitarist, drummer and occasional vocalist for experimental music group Current 93.

+Use of Nazi symbolism

+Since a young age Pearce had an affinity for Nazi memorabilia as his father and uncles all fought in World War II.
+Pearce also has an interest in runes, Norse mythology, medieval symbology, and heraldry.
+According to PureHoney magazine, this interest in niche symbology has led to multiple venue cancellations, banned albums, and lyric censorship, as was the case with the 1987 album Brown Book, which was banned in Germany due to Germany's bans on Nazi symbols.
+According to the 2005 documentary Death in June: Behind the Mask, Pearce's first item he ever bought was a Wehrmacht tropical tunic with proceeds from his job as a paperboy.
+He later purchased and refurbished a German Stahlhelm, much to his family's disapproval.

+This interest in German militaria later boiled over into Pearce's musical career, particularly with Death in June, by utilizing Nazi symbolism such as German World War II camouflage patterns, the Black Sun, the Totenkopf, and the Wolfsangel, among others.
+Although Pearce utilizes this symbology for its shock value, similar to other bands of the 1980s including Joy Division, New Order, Throbbing Gristle, and Ramones, an essay by The Big Takeover magazine clarifies that although closely related to political extremists such as Boyd Rice, Pearce is not a neo-nazi.

 Personal life

 Douglas P. is openly gay, and says that "being gay is fundamental to Death in June"; he expresses discontent with that side of Death in June not being explored in interviews.
-His literary influences include Yukio Mishima and Jean Genet, whose work he admires not only for its brilliance but also for their shared identity as gay men.
+He said in an interview he admires the work and lives of Yukio Mishima and Jean Genet "not only because their work was brilliant but that they were also gay".
+According to the 1995 book Death in June: Misery and Purity by Robert Forbes, Pearce stated in several interviews that Funeral Rites by Genet and The Decay of the Angel by Mishima are two of his favorite books.